-Midterms: There will be 4 midterms (300) given throughout the semester and 1 final (50
+Exams: There will be 4 exams given throughout the semester.

-).
 The midterms will include a combination of multiple choice questions, short answer and essay type questions.
-Each midterm will be worth 75 points.
+Each midterm will be worth 100 points.
 Each midterm will cover the topics of each section.
 This class is cumulative.
 You will need to have a good understanding of the material to continue to the next section.
 All previous subject matter maybe tested during these exams.
 All midterms are required.
-(400).
-The instructions for the Final will be in Canvas.
-There are NO MAKE-UPS.
+(400) There are NO MAKE-UPS.